Estradiol and norethindrone (transdermal)

 If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are using estradiol and norethindrone.
+Any doctor who treats you should know that you are using estradiol and norethindrone.

 Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms while using estradiol and norethindrone.

 What happens if I miss a dose?

 Apply the next patch as soon as you remember, and follow your regular schedule for changing the patch.
 Do not apply two patches at one time.

 What happens if I overdose?